 On the second floor of the library you will find, in addition to specialist literature and bound periodicals, learning spaces which are particularly suitable for group work.
 Our group workstations offer enough room for groups and are equipped with big screens that are ideal for working together on presentations.
 Cables for connecting your own laptop can be borrowed at the service desk.

 Our modern work bunks offer groups of 3-4 people a safe place to learn and study together.
 Most work bunks are equipped with big screens that are ideal for working together on presentations.
 Cables for connecting your own laptop can be borrowed at the service counter.

 The group study room on the second floor is one of three group study rooms that the library offers.
 Flipcharts and magnetic walls that you can write on (special pens can be borrowed at the service desk) are in this room.
-You can book a group study room for up to three hours per day at the service desk (keep in mind that reservations have to be made at least at the latest day before you want to use the room).
-If the group study rooms have not been booked, they are free to use.
+You can book a group study room for up to three hours per day online via our booking system.
+You can find more information here.

 Catalog computers are available on the floors of the library.
 They are intended for quick research in the library catalog and have no internet connection.
 The library catalog is also accessible from home via the internet.

 On the second floor of the library is the parent-child room that can be booked for up to three hours per day at the service desk (keep in mind that reservations have to be made at least at the latest day before you want to use the room).
 In cooperation with the family service of the university, the room was equipped with children's books, tonies, two large pillows and puzzles.